owentechnologist/LUA_scripting_samples2023/README.md

 ## LUA_scripting_samples
 A place to keep LUA scripts to accomplish writing and reading different types of data to Redis

-Note: several wrapper Shell scripts are provided (see shell_scripts_readme.txt and LUA_VisualAid.png )
+#### The most recent addition is lua_order_load.md which has as its purpose the creation of hundreds of thousands of fictitios Hash order event records (millions if repeated with adjusted arguments)

-## The following LUA utility script goes a long way towards deleting keys en mass:
+### The following LUA utility script goes a long way towards deleting keys en mass:
 NB: after the final quotation mark come 2 arguments:

 * 1st argument indicates how many keynames will be passed in (always one for this script)

 * 2nd argument is the key pattern or name to use as a prefix against which SCAN will match.  (this is also useful and worthy of attention, as it routes the lua behavior to a matching shard for the key pattern or name given Note that due to my editor not behaving - the deletion svript that follows has two unneccessary new line statememnts in it...

 ```
 EVAL "local cursor = 0 local keyNum = 0 repeat local res = redis.call('scan',cursor,'MATCH',KEYS[1]..'*') if(res ~= nil and #res>=0) then
 cursor = tonumber(res[1]) local ks = res[2] if(ks ~= nil and #ks>0) then for i=1,#ks,1 do local key = tostring(ks[i])
 redis.call('UNLINK',key) end keyNum = keyNum + #ks end end until( cursor <= 0 ) return keyNum" 1 memtier
 ```

+For some of the more bespoke and complex scenarios, several wrapper Shell scripts are provided (see shell_scripts_readme.txt and LUA_VisualAid.png )

 The simplest of the shell scripts are ReliableWriterReaderSortedSet.sh